Breathing Techniques to Relieve Overwhelm

 Studies show that when you take control of your breathing, and you will immediately feel physically better—and more mentally prepared to deal with whatever has triggered your fear.

-Here are some breathing exercises for stress management you can use in a panic attack, as well as some ways to “train your breathing” to stay calm and focused throughout the day.
+Here are more breathing exercises for stress management you can use in a panic attack, as well as some ways to “train your breathing” to stay calm and focused throughout the day.

 When you take shallow breaths, your body must work doubly hard to bring oxygen into the lungs.
 You have to shift to a more comfortable and more efficient way to breathe—by using your diaphragm.
 There are clinical studies that prove that this an effective way to deal with anxiety attacks.